hasby-umutoniwabo/alu-shell/basics/README.md

 rm : for deleting a file
-rmdir : for deleting a directory cd - : for changing the directory to the previous one (ls -la . (ls -la ..) (ls -la /boot)) : display the file listings for the current directory, the parent directory, and the /boot directory, all in long format, including hidden files
+rmdir : for deleting a directory cd - : for changing the directory to the previous one ls -la . .. /boot : display the file listings for the current directory, the parent directory, and the /boot directory, all in long format, including hidden files